-The mission of Blue Hill Bach is to present historically informed performances, recordings, and educational programs that explore vocal and instrumental music of the Baroque, as well as repertoire that demonstrates the place of Baroque music within the continuum of music history.
+The mission of Blue Hill Bach is to present historically informed performances, recordings, and educational programs that explore vocal and instrumental music of the Baroque, as well as repertoire that demonstrates the place of Baroque music within the span of music history.

 Blue Hill Bach was founded in 2011 to bring Baroque music for voice and period instruments to coastal Downeast Maine.
 Drawing upon the wealth of talent in the region—including college and high school students—and visiting artists who specialize in early music, Blue Hill Bach presents some of the most beautiful and profound music ever written, performed as Bach himself would have imagined it.

 Our young organization has grown from a single concert in the summer of 2011 to year-round activities, including a three-day summer festival, a performance of Handel’s Messiah each December, a spring celebration of Bach’s birthday, and outreach programs that deepen understanding of Baroque music.
 We’ve attracted a strong audience for our events, with support from individuals, businesses, and institutions throughout the region, and received a grant for outreach programs from Early Music America for 2016-17.
 Involving young people in our activities is a priority—students and emerging artists perform in our ensemble and as soloists, and in 2014 we began offering the Marville Young Artist Fellowship to a young musician who shows special talent in early music performance.